2016 Kaikōura earthquake: Earthquake

-Cape Campbell, at the north-eastern tip of the South Island, moved to the north-northeast by more than two metres – putting it that much closer to the North Island – and rose almost one metre.
-Kaikōura moved to the northeast by nearly one metre, and rose seventy centimetres.
-The east coast of the North Island moved west by up to five centimetres, and the Wellington region moved two to six centimetres to the north.
+Cape Campbell, at the north-eastern tip of the South Island, moved to the north-north-east by more than two metres – putting it that much closer to the North Island – and rose almost one metre.
+Kaikōura moved to the north-east by nearly one metre, and rose seventy centimetres.
+The east coast of the North Island moved west by up to five centimetres, and the Wellington Region moved two to six centimetres to the north.
 Christchurch moved two centimetres to the south.